matsens/erick/_posts/2019-05-26-four-rivers-korea.md

 ## Camping
 We mostly camped.
-We enjoyed the campgrounds when they were available, and when they weren't we could always find a spot down by the river out of sight in the reeds.
+We enjoyed the campgrounds when they were available, and when they weren't we could always find a spot down by the river.
-Korean fishermen also set up tents by the river, and nobody hassled us once.
+Korean fishermen also set up tents by the river making this wild camping somewhat normal.
+Nobody hassled us for camping, but we did still try to stay out of sight in the reeds, just in case.
+Some campgrounds in Tsushima were closed because April was early in their camping season.

 Although we loved eating in restaurants as much as we could, having a little cooking setup increased our flexibility.
 Propane canisters are easy to find in the larger grocery stores.